home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 ## Troubleshooting

-In any case when reporting an issue, please enable [debug logging](/docs/configuration/troubleshooting/#debug-logs-and-diagnostics), restart the integration, as soon as the issue re-occur stop the debug logging again (_download of debug log file will start automatically_).
+In any case, when reporting an issue, please enable [debug logging](/docs/configuration/troubleshooting/#debug-logs-and-diagnostics), restart the integration, and as soon as the issue re-occurs stop the debug logging again (_download of debug log file will start automatically_).
 Further _if still possible_, please also download the [diagnostics](/integrations/diagnostics) data.
 If you have collected the debug log and the diagnostics data, provide them with the issue report.